HDLUtils/hdlregression/doc/src/_build/html/_sources/intro.rst.txt

 i.e. with the ``--HDLREGRESSION:TB`` *(VHDL)* or ``//HDLREGRESSION:TB`` *(Verilog)* pragma set, HDLRegression will:

   - Organize files and libraries by dependencies
-  - Scan for defined testcases in the testbench (a testcase generic is required for this feature)
+  - Scan for defined test cases in the testbench (a test case generic is required for this feature)
   - Compile to the default or a specified library
   - Run all testbenches
   - Report simulation results to terminal